 For customer portfolios with a guarantee, the net risk for Storebrand will be lower than the gross market risk.
 The extent of the risk-reduction depends on several factors, most important the size and flexibility of the customer buffers and the level and duration of the guaranteed return.
-If the investment return is not sufficient to meet the guarantee, the shortfall may be covered by using customer buffers built up from previous years' surpluses.
-Storebrand is responsible for covering any shortfall under the guarantee.
+If the investment return is too low to meet the guarantee, the shortfall may be covered by using customer buffers built up from previous years' surpluses.